Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Applications

 For this reason, we first check whether there is a negative cycle with respect to the $p_{ij}$'s in the set of linear arcs in $E\cup\overleftarrow F$.
 This can be done via the label correcting algorithm in $O(nm)$ time (\cite[Chapter 5.5]{amo}).
 If there exists one, then (\ref{eq:error}) is infeasible, thus $err_F(f)=\Delta=\infty$, and (\ref{probl}) is unbounded as we can send arbitrary flow around this cycle.
 Otherwise, we have $\sum_{ij\in C}\tau_{ij}>0$ for every cycle with $\sum_{ij\in C}p_{ij}<0$, and consequently, there exists a finite $\Delta$ satisfying (\ref{eq:error}).

 Consequently, $\rho_T(n,m)=\min\{O(n^3\log^2 n), O(n\log n (n^2 +m\log\log n))\}$.
-Theorem~\ref{thm:running-time-bound} gives the following running time bound. \begin{theorem} For convex quadratic objectives on an uncapacitated instance on $n$ nodes and $m$ arcs, the algorithm finds an optimal solution in $O(m(n^3\log^2 n+ m\log m(m+n\log n)))$.
+Theorem~\ref{thm:running-time-bound} gives the following running time bound. \begin{theorem} For convex quadratic objectives on an uncapacitated instance on $n$ nodes and $m$ arcs, the algorithm finds an optimal solution in $O(m(n^3\log^2 n+ m\log m(m+n\log n)))$ time.
 For a capacitated instance, the running time can be bounded by $O(m^4\log m)$. \end{theorem} The bottleneck is clearly the $m$ minimum-cost-to-time computations.
 As in Remark~\ref{remark:shortest}, it is likely that one can get the same running time $O(m(n^3\log^2 n+ m\log m(m+n\log n)))$ for capacitated instances via a deeper analysis of Megiddo's algorithm.

 Let us verify that the algorithm is strongly polynomial.
 It uses elementary arithmetic operations only, and the running time is polynomial in $n$ and $m$, according to the above theorem.
-It is left to verify property (iii): if all numbers in the input are rational, then every number occurring in the computations is rational and is of size polynomially bounded in the size of the input.
+It is left to verify requirement (iii) on strongly polynomial algorithms (see the Introduction): if all numbers in the input are rational, then every number occurring in the computations is rational and is of size polynomially bounded in the size of the input.

 At the initialization and in every successful trial, we compute a new flow $f$ by solving (\ref{sys:eq}) as described in Lemma~\ref{lem:quad-solve}, and compute the new $\Delta$ and $\pi$ values by Megiddo's algorithm.
 These are strongly polynomial subroutines and return rational values of size polynomially bounded in the input.
-In phases between the initialization and the first successful trial, and between any two later successful trials, $\Delta$ is always decreased by a factor of 2 between two phases, and $f$ is modified on every arc by $\pm \Delta$ in a path augmentation.
-The $\pi$ values are updated by the Dijkstra subroutine described in the Appendix.
-All these updates keep rationality if the input is rational.
-Since the number of phases between two successful trials is $O(\log m)$, the sizes of numbers remain polynomially bounded.
+Namely, solving (\ref{sys:eq}) requires first contracting components of linear arcs and modifying costs and demands by additive terms.
+In the contracted instance, we need to solve a system of linear equations by exact arithmetics.
+This can be done by maintaining that the sizes of numbers in the output are polynomially bounded in the input size, see e.g. \cite[Chapter 3]{Schrijver}.
+The new $\Delta$ and $\pi$ are obtained using Megiddo's strongly polynomial parametric search algorithm.
+It is immediate that $\Delta$ will be of polynomial encoding size, since it equals the cost-to-time ratio of a certain cycle, with both costs and times of polynomial encoding size.